Ukay-Bears/.github/profile/README.md

 4. **Push** your changes back to your fork on GitHub.
 5. Submit a **pull request** so we can review your changes.

-Remember to check out our [CONTRIBUTING.md](link-to-your-contributing-file) for detailed contribution guidelines.
+Remember to check out our [Feature Request](.github/ISSUE_TEMPLATE/feature_request.md) for a basic feature request template.

 ## 👩‍💻 Useful resources